 Vanlife has been our travel style for almost a decade.
 We like to travel slow, taking our time to discover places beyond the beaten path and experience the beauty of nature.

 The easiest (and cheapest) way we’ve found to do this is to travel in a van.
-This is especially true now that we are digital nomads and travel full time.
+This was especially true when we decided to travel full time from 2017-2020 as digital nomads.

 The second was our beloved Chevrolet Astro van, which we used for years and many trips in Western Canada.
 It even took us beyond the Arctic Circle and back.